-Midodrine, an oral α1-adrenergic receptor agonist, has been proposed as a cost-effective alternative.
-By inducing peripheral vasoconstriction, midodrine improves mean (MAP) and counters arterial pressure vasodilation.
+Midodrine, an oral al-adrenergic receptor agonist, has been proposed as a cost-effective alternative.
+By inducing peripheral vasoconstriction, midodrine improves mean arterial pressure (MAP) and counters splanchnic vasodilation.
 This study compares the clinical outcomes, cost-effectiveness, and safety profiles of albumin and midodrine, aiming to provide evidence-based recommendations for volume restitution in patients undergoing LVP.10